rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 If we set aside the future possibilities, it is assumed that this will mostly be set by wrapper tools that generate a proper SBOM out of the fragment we generate.
-They will be setting it on a per-run basis and not expect users to enable this setting, making the focus be on a environment variale, rather than config.
+They will be setting it on a per-run basis and not expect users to enable this setting, making the focus be on a environment variable, rather than config.
 In this framing, we aren't tying it to a specific profile and requiring people to do so could add some extra hurdles.

 We could explore having a build setting for now and allow for layering a profile setting in the future.